ansible/ansible/docs/docsite/rst/playbook_guide/playbooks_error_handling.rst

       ansible.builtin.shell: "./myBinary"
       register: ret
       failed_when: >
-        ("No such file or directory" in ret.stdout) or (ret.stderr != '') or
+        ("No such file or directory" in ret.stderr) or (ret.stderr != '') or
         (ret.rc == 10)